 Type 1 is a rather static kind of camera.
 This makes the camera shake over bumps and is rather stiff as it simulates movement based on what is happening.

 Type 2 on the other hand is a more dynamic camera that has your point of view stabilized while the cockpit itself moves.
-Think of it as your camera being on a gimbal where your view is kept straight while the interior moves around.
+Think of it as your camera on a gimbal where your view is kept straight while the interior moves around.

 Both Wobbling types are great and this would definitely come down to preference whether you would want your camera to be static or dynamic.